NeurIPS-Creative-AI/2025/README.md

 If a work is accepted, at least one author must register for the conference and attend in person.
 For registration policy and registration fee information, visit the [registration page](https://neurips.cc/Register/view-registration).
 The location of the conference is San Diego.
 Authors are responsible for travel arrangements and expenses.
 If you need a visa, please refer to the [visa information page](https://neurips.cc/Conferences/2025/Visa).
 The conference does not provide travel funding and we are working out ways to support artists and exhibitors through other forms of sponsorship.

+## Previous versions

+See https://neurips-creative-ai.github.io/ for a list of previous versions.

 ## Contact